wp-plugins/connections/readme.txt

 = 0.7.1.4 Unreleased =
 * FEATURE: Add in_category shortcode attribute.
 Define multiple categories by id that an entry must be assigned in order to be displayed.
 [Operational AND]
 * BUG: Fixed bug with category recursion.
-* BUG: Fixed bug where identicle categoriy names/IDs would be included in the query.
+* BUG: Fixed bug where identical category names/IDs would be included in the query.
 * OTHER: Moved the shortcode entry filters to be processed right after the results query.
 * OTHER: Removed the copying of the download.vCard.php to the WP root during activation.
 Instead hooked into parse_request for vCard download.
 * OTHER: Fixed the template in the sample folder from 0.7.1.1 so it functions and renamed it to Members.